Quantumind Review: A Safer Adderall Alternative?

 Quantumind ingredients

-Caffeine is an effective nootropic ingredient.
-A medical review published in the Journal of Alzheimer’s Disease found that caffeine can not only prevent cognitive decline but also facilitate learning and concentration.
-The 150 milligram (mg) dose in Quantumind is equivalent to around 1.5 cups of coffee and is an effective dose.
+A medical review published in the Journal of Alzheimer’s Disease found that caffeine can not only prevent cognitive decline but also facilitate learning and concentration at the dose in Quantumind.

 L-theanine is an amino acid that increases alpha brain wave activity and induces relaxation.
-When combined with caffeine, it’s clinically shown to “[improve] performance on cognitively demanding tasks.”

-Phosphatidylserine is another effective nootropic ingredient, but may be underdosed in Quantumind at only 87.5 mg.
 As we documented in our Cerebra reviews article on another nootropic supplement containing this ingredient, the minimum effective dose based on a medical review appears to be 300 mg.

 Alpha lipoic acid was shown to improve learning capacity in an animal study, but again the dose used was drastically higher than that in Quantumind.

-Evolvere fails to publish inactive ingredient information which is a consumer safety concern.
-Without the full list of both active and inactive ingredients, it’s impossible to say for certain whether or not a supplement is safe.
-Inactive ingredients include the capsule material and any filler or flavoring agents.
+Without the full list of both active and inactive ingredients, it’s challenging to say for certain whether or not a supplement is safe.

-Overall we consider Quantumind to be potentially effective for nootropic enhancement, given that it contains the combination of caffeine and l-theanine at effective doses.
-However, we consider 12 of the 14 active ingredients to be either likely ineffective or underdosed.
+Overall, we consider Quantumind to be potentially effective for nootropic enhancement, given that it contains the combination of caffeine and l-theanine at effective doses.

-At the time of publishing this article, a different supplement sold under the name Quantumind is available on Amazon.
-The brand is listed as “Generic” and the product has no reviews.
+At the time of updating this article, a different supplement sold under the Quantumind trade name is available on Amazon.

 Often, companies will sell a product under another brand’s name on Amazon to try and capture some of the consumer interest, and that appears to be the case here.

-In our opinion, the risk of side effects or negative health effects is higher with potentially counterfeit products.
-The practice of one company “copying” another brand’s IP (intellectual property) and trying to sell under the same name on Amazon is a sign the product is likely low quality.
+The practice of one company “copying” another brand’s intellectual property and trying to sell under the same name on Amazon is a sign the product is likely low quality.

 While we don’t recommend Quantumind overall, consumers interested in trying the supplement should purchase directly from the manufacturer’s website and not from Amazon (where they’ll be getting an entirely different supplement).